-All of Spalding CSD's Board members have current filings of Form 700 with the California Fair Political Practices Commission, indicating transparency in their economic interests.
-Copies of these filings are available online on the District's website.
-However, Director Larry Doss filed Form 700 after the due date of April 3.
+All of Spalding CSD's Board members is recommended to complete current filings of Form 700 with the California Fair Political Practices Commission prior to the April 2024 deadline to indicate transparency in their economic interests.
+Copies of these filings is also recommended to be available online on the District's website.

 Furthermore, besides the board members, only Fire Chief Cliff Spediacci's completed Form 700 is available on the District's website.
-However, the filing date is shown as January 2022, although the Fire Chief used a 2023 Form 700 that must be filed by April 2023, covering the time frame from January 2022 through December 2022.15 It is recommended that the Fire Chief upload an updated Form 700 to the SCSD website.
-16
+However, the filing date is shown as January 2022, although the Fire Chief used a 2023 Form 700 that must be filed by April 2023, covering the time frame from January 2022 through December 2022.
+It is recommended that the Fire Chief upload an updated Form 700 to the SCSD website.